Deadwooding: Robust Global Pruning for Deep Neural Networks: Related work and limitations

-These limitations are expressed in figure \ref{fig:layer-wise}.
-It reports the amount of parameters removed, in each layer, for three methods: a \emph{generic} least-weight magnitude (LWM) based global pruning method, (described in more details in Appendix C), \citeauthor{sehwag2020hydra}, which performs layer-wise pruning, and the proposed \emph{Deadwooding} at 99\% pruning.
-Notably, in both global pruning approaches (\emph{Deadwooding} and generic), the initial feature extraction layers and the final decision-making layers undergo less pruning than the middle layers.
-It indicates these layers’ parameters are more critical for accurate classifications.
-But, generic global pruning removes the layers 10--12 completely, leading to disconnected network.
-While the \citeauthor{sehwag2020hydra} pruning approach generates a connected pruned network by removing an equal amount of parameters from each layer, it removes more parameters in the initial and final critical layers than Deadwooding, resulting in a pruned model with lower accuracy and robustness.
+Limitation {\bf (1)} is expressed in Figure \ref{fig:layer-wise}, which reports the amount of parameters removed, in each layer of VGG-16 at 99\% pruning for three approaches: {\bf (i)} a \emph{generic} least-weight magnitude based global pruning method (described in more details in Appendix B), {\bf (ii)} Hydra by \citet{sehwag2020hydra}, which performs layer-wise pruning, and {\bf (iii)} \emph{Deadwooding}.
+Notably, in both global pruning approaches (\emph{Deadwooding} and {\em generic}), the initial feature extraction layers and the final decision-making layers undergo less pruning than the middle layers.
+The generic global pruning removes parameters based on their magnitudes and the importance of a parameter is considered to be directly proportional to its magnitude \citep{han2015learning}.
+Thus, it indicates initial and final layer's parameters are more critical for accurate classifications.
+But, generic global pruning removes the layers 10--12 completely, resulting in a disconnected network.
+While Hydra \cite{sehwag2020hydra} generates a connected pruned network by removing an equal amount of parameters from each layer, it also removes more parameters in the critical layers than \emph{Deadwooding}; thus, \emph{Deadwooding} generates pruned models having higher accuracy and robustness.